HCPS-OTIS/tools/templates/chromebooks.md

 Screen not displaying
 Screen not displaying an image.
 Reseated battery and video cables.

+Screen has light bleed/uneven backlighting
+Screen has light bleed/uneven backlighting on it.
+There are no signs of physical damage.
+Swapping with a known working screen fixes the issue.
+Swapping this known broken screen into other devices reproduces the issue.

 Screen is glitching
 Screen has visible glitching on it.
 There are no signs of physical damage.
 Swapping with a known working screen fixes the issue.
 Swapping this known broken screen into other devices reproduces the issue.